 Have you ever gone out to the car in the morning only to find out you can’t get the key to turn in the ignition?
 It’s one situation that’s sure to confuse and irritate even the most patient person.

 When the key won’t turn in the ignition, your natural reaction is to force it harder, but you should never do this.
 Instead, you need to figure out what’s causing the malfunction.

-In this guide, we examine all of the reasons why the key might not be turning.
-We also show you some simple fixes to the most common problems.
+In this guide, I examine all of the reasons why the key might not be turning.
+I also show you some simple fixes to the most common problems.

 Causes of Key Won’t Turn in Ignition

 The most common reason why a key won’t turn in the ignition is that the steering wheel might be locked.
-Aside from that, the car might not be in Park, or there are troubles with the key itself.
+Aside from that, the car might not be in Park, or there could be problems with the key itself.
 Beyond that, the ignition lock cylinder could be broken.

 Here is a more detailed list of the most common causes of why a key won’t turn in the ignition lock.

 When you take the key out of the ignition, the steering wheel can become locked.
 When this happens, it won’t turn and can often get stuck.
 While the system is meant to keep thieves from stealing your car, it can also be annoying when it stops you from getting the key turned.

 This issue can only occur with a physical key configuration.
 Newer cars with an electronic key don’t suffer from the same malfunction.
 If the steering wheel is stuck on these cars, there’s a larger issue.